 →3 key Differences between day trading and swing trading

 After setting the timeframe, the next step is to select the indicators to use.
 As a day trader, to accomplish the first goal mentioned above, we suggest that you use moving averages.
 You should use two moving averages, one fast and another one slow and wait until the fast one crosses the slow one.

 This is a concept known as moving average crossover.

 Find indicators to confirm the trend

-In this stage, you simply want to fulfil the second goal we mentioned above.
+In this stage, you simply want to fulfil the second goal we mentioned above (avoid whipsaws).
 You want to avoid being in a false trend, thus the need to confirm the trend.
-To achieve this goal, I suggest that you use MACD, Relative Strength Index, and Stochastic.
+To achieve this goal, We suggest that you use MACD, Relative Strength Index, and Stochastic.